-"This is a one time test, Mr. Finch," Tamra said.
+"This is a one time test, Finch," Tamra said.
 "They only make those for daily situations."

 "Like a pill factory?"

-The nurse gestured to a bed.
-"Then have a seat.
+The nurse gestured to the rubber examination table.
+"Then take a seat.
 Would you like a soda?
 Pepsi?
 Mountain Dew?
 Azaoca?
 Apple juice?"

-Swallowing, I seating myself on the plastic covers.
+Swallowing, I seating myself on the paper covers.
 "Sure.
-Pepsi's fine."
+Pepsi's fine...What's Azaoca?"